aspose-total/Aspose.Total-Products/total/en/cpp/conversion/doc-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOC to ODS or Online App" h2="Export DOC to ODS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many applications.
+For example, you may need to convert a DOC file to ODS format for further processing.
+This is especially true for C++ applications, where the ability to manipulate and convert documents is essential.

+<h2>How Aspose.Total Helps for DOC to ODS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides powerful document manipulation and conversion capabilities.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOC to ODS.

+Using Aspose.Words for C++, you can easily export DOC to HTML.
+This API provides a feature-rich and easy to use document manipulation and conversion API that can be used to convert DOC to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to ODS.
+This API provides a powerful set of features that can be used to manipulate and convert spreadsheets.

- You can include DOC to ODS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to ODS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++, you can easily include DOC to ODS conversion feature within your C++ applications.
+This comprehensive suite of APIs provides powerful document manipulation and conversion capabilities that can be used to convert DOC to ODS.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOC to HTML and then HTML to ODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}